capstone-barter/backend/README.md

 - Commercialization of solar energy
 - Mobility aspects related to solar energy usage

-## Numbers

-The project involves the following numbers:

-- 68 photovoltaic installations with 5k kW output
-- 1,045 ultra-fast chargers in Spain

 ## General Problem

 The general problem to address in this project is the legalization of solar panel installation plans and sharing energy with consumers within a limited radius around each installation.